afrind/draft-rush/draft-kpugin-rush.md

 RUSH protocol relies on security guarantees provided by the transport.

-Implementation SHOULD be prepare to handle cases when sender deliberately sends frames with gaps in sequence IDs.
+Implementation SHOULD be prepared to handle cases when sender deliberately sends frames with gaps in sequence IDs.

 Implementation SHOULD be prepare to handle cases when server never receives